ssmisya/PRMBench/README.md

 <img src="./docs/assets/main_fig.svg"  width="70%" height="70%">
 </p>
 <p>An overview of our $PRMBench$.
 The left part illustrates our data curation procedure.
 In the right part of the figure, we showcase demonstrations of our evaluation subjects and the relative performance of tested models. </p> -->

+## News
+[2025-01-16] We added Qwen2.5-Math-PRM-7B implementations to PRM Eval ToolKit, which becomes the new SOTA for open-source PRMs in PRMBench.

+[2025-01-08] We released our paper, code, dataset, and project page.

 ## PRM Eval ToolKit
 > Accelerating the development of process-level reward models (PRMs) with `mr_eval`